 De La Cruz ultimately chose to major in Communications at RIC with a concentration in Public and Professional Studies, which, she says, will help her once she gets into the field because she will need to be able to communicate effectively with students.

 “If it wasn’t for JAA and my advisors, I would not have chosen a Communications degree.
 They helped me understand how it would help with my future goals.
 They were truly invested in my education and my future.
 It was the extra boost I needed.”

-De La Cruz is applying to several graduate programs, among them the University of Rhode Island, to begin the next phase of her journey with the ultimate goal of one day working in higher education, where she can assist similar low-income, first-generation students adjust to college life.
+De La Cruz is applying to several graduate programs to begin the next phase of her journey with the ultimate goal of one day working in higher education, where she can assist similar low-income, first-generation students adjust to college life.

 De La Cruz is confident her background will help her relate to students who need help along the way, specifically those who are afraid to ask for it or aren’t comfortable stepping out of their comfort zone.
 She’s the perfect example of a student who has continued to persist with her education, and remains appreciative of her time at CCRI, which forged her path to success.
 “What I’m doing now is a reflection of the lessons I learned and the people I met at CCRI, who always believed I could achieve success,” De La Cruz said.
 “My future is built upon the strong foundation I found at CCRI.”

 In addition to being a full-time student, De La Cruz also works part-time as a bilingual customer service specialist at the Santander Bank Call Center in East Providence.

 Forty-five student-athletes at CCRI qualified for the Athletic Director's Honor Roll for posting a 3.0 GPA with 34 of them also earning NJCAA Region XXI academic honors with a GPA of 3.20 or higher.